Cop cameras can track you in real-time and there’s no stopping them

 A police officer is patrolling the neighborhood when he gets an urgent notification on his phone: the face of a passerby matches that of a suspect in a police database.
 He touches a button to request backup and glides his hand to his holster.

-For Rick Smith, the energized chief executive of police supplier Axon, formerly known as Taser, this “Robocop”-like vision is a tantalizing possibility in a larger vision of AI-assisted policing.
+To Rick Smith, the energized chief executive of police supplier Axon, the company formerly known as Taser, this “Robocop”-like vision is a tantalizing possibility in a larger vision of AI-assisted policing.
 In the case of a cop killer on the loose, Smith told me in 2016, “we can’t expect an officer to not get that alert if there’s official information on this guy.”

 Since then, that idea has zoomed from science fiction to fact.
 Casinos, merchants, and police can now identify individuals captured on high-quality surveillance footage in mere seconds, thanks in part to advances in AI and cameras.
 Also new to the face recognition challenge: cloud-connected databases swelling with faces.
 Face databases used by local law enforcement now contain over half of the U.S.’s adults, many of them people who have never committed a crime, according to a 2016 study by researchers at Georgetown University Law Center.
 As internet companies gather their own collections of faces–encouraging users to upload them themselves–researchers are developing ways to scan facial features for possible signs of fear, sexuality, and other traits.

-The cameras are inching closer to faces too.
-Motorola Solutions and an AI startup, Neurala, plan to release a police body camera this year “ ” The companies later said the cameras would only look for objects like shirts or hats, but not faces–not yet at least.
+Motorola Solutions and an AI startup, Neurala, said they planned to release a police body camera this year “ ” The companies later said the cameras would only look for objects like shirts or hats, but not faces.

+In May, Axon received a patent for software that can find faces and other objects in footage from body cameras or drones in near real-time.
+The system could help police automatically redact the faces of people to protect their privacy before releasing videos to the public–something Axon is already developing–or it could help police identify those same individuals instantly as they pass a body camera.
+Once a face is captured by a user’s body-worn camera, say patent filings, a hand-held device “provides the name of the person to the user of the capture system.”

-Amid a lack of any comprehensive laws that govern the technology’s use–and the growing Orwellian and Kafkaesque alarms of privacy advocates–Smith, who sells the bulk of the country’s police body cameras and electroshock weapons, says the company isn’t implementing face recognition yet.
+Given the absence of any comprehensive laws that govern the technology’s use–and the growing Orwellian and Kafkaesque alarms of privacy advocates–Smith says the company isn’t implementing face recognition yet.
 Instead, in April the police giant–no stranger to decades of controversies surrounding its Taser weapons–sought to get ahead of the AI controversies by convening an ethics board of advisers to weigh in on the company’s policing tech.

 “Because if you get that wrong, you give up all the work that you’ve done to strengthen public trust, all the work that police departments are doing to work with communities post-Ferguson,” says Mike Wagers, vice president of Axon Ecosystem, who is leading the ethics effort.